INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 3 - Ethereum 2.0/3 - Improvement Proposals.md

 ## **Role of EIPs in Ethereum Development**

 EIPs are fundamental to Ethereum's decentralized governance and continuous innovation.
-They serve multiple purposes:

 ### **Transparency**:
    - The EIP process is open to the entire Ethereum community, ensuring transparency and collaboration.